Assistance & Incentives

 Tax Abatements

-Pulaski County and the Town of Winamac will offer tax abatements on new real-estate construction and improvements, new personal property, and the occupation of vacant buildings pursuant to applicable sections of the Indiana Code and based on the amount of investment and promised job creation.
-Most abatements are offered for industrial purposes (manufacturing, logistical distribution, research and development, and information technology), but commercial abatements are sometimes available within the Economic Development Target Area in downtown Winamac.
-The Indiana Department of Local Government Finance website has a comprehensive list of property-tax forms, including those required for seeking and remaining compliant with tax abatements.
-Noteworthy forms include
+Pulaski County and the Town of Winamac will offer assessed-value deductions (tax abatements) on new real-estate construction and improvements, new personal property, and the occupation of vacant buildings pursuant to applicable sections of the Indiana Code and based on the amount of investment and promised job creation.
+Most abatements are offered for industrial purposes (manufacturing, logistical distribution, research and development, and information technology), but commercial abatements are sometimes available within the Economic Development Target Area in downtown Winamac, as are residential abatements in narrowly tailored circumstances.

 • Abatements, New Personal Property